Venezuela designers turn to piracy after Adobe announces it will cut service

 “Adobe’s decision to suspend services in Venezuela has revived the debate over the impact of sanctions,” Rodriguez wrote on Twitter.
 “But maybe we are leaving aside the most relevant question: what can we due to mitigate the impact of these measures on Venezuelans?”

-Reporting by Luc Cohen
+Reporting by Luc Cohen; Editing by Muralikumar Anantharaman